drg809/python_data_science_basics/README.md

 A project created with the files generated after completing the bootcamp https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp

-The enviroment use is Jupiter Notebook and Python 3.
+The enviroment use is Jupyter Notebook and Python 3.